 Website

 Recommendations: Committee recommends the board create a committee to research and implement.
 There is a broad range of options regarding what to include in a community website.
-One has already been created and the possibilities include using the existing site as a starting point, or exploring available “packaged” sites.
-The committee would need to explore what range of services would be available via the site.
+One has already been created and the possibilities include moving the existing site content to a new location (www.vgem,org) as a starting point, and exploring available “packaged” sites.
+The committee would explore the range of services available via the site.

 NOTE – This item received the highest positive response on the community survey.